Share what kind of mom you are!

 Every day, the morning hustle is the same.
 Most of our mornings are a mad rush to get the kids in the car to get them to school on time.
 Hopefully—hopefully—by the time we are in the car, my son has remembered his backpack and my daughter has matching shoes on her feet.
 But by the time we are actually driving away from our house, a quiet usually settles in.

 This is one of the best things to say to your kids every morning!
-At the beginning of last year, I put a small polaroid picture of all my kids on my car’s dashboard to help me remember to pray for them throughout the day.
-I decided to take it a step further and actually began asking if they had any specific prayer requests.
+At the beginning of last year, I put a small Polaroid picture of all my kids on my car’s dashboard to help me remember to pray for them throughout the day.
+I decided to take it a step further and ask if they had any specific prayer requests.

 I want my kids to know I care about what they’re stressing about.
 Whether they have a test or trouble with a friend, I am able to bring those things to God for them.
 If they don’t have any requests, our free printable 10 Ways to Pray for Your Child at School will give you plenty of ideas.